KireinaHoro/jsteward.moe/content/RISC-V/risc-v-hardware-design-part-a.md

 ![axi width]({filename}/images/ps-axi-data-width.png)

 This behavior is counter-intuitive and nowhere to be seen in the [Technical Reference Manual](https://www.xilinx.com/support/documentation/user_guides/ug1085-zynq-ultrascale-trm.pdf).
-If you know why this happened, please contact me.
+I would appreciate it greatly if someone familiar with the ZynqMP can explain to me why this happened.
+If you have any clues, please don't hesitate to contact me.